-I’m the editor of Armed Forces Journal, an online magazine of analysis and commentary on the military questions of the day.
+For three years, I was the editor of Armed Forces Journal, an magazine of analysis and commentary on the military questions of the day.
 The nation’s oldest military-themed publication, it was founded in 1863 as the weekly Army Navy Journal.

 In 2012, AFJ was named one of the nation’s top-10 small-circulation magazines by the American Society of Business Press Editors.
 That same year, we published “Truth, Lies & Afghanistan,” which was cited later that year when its author, Lt.
 Col. Daniel Davis, received the Ridenhour Prize for Truth-Telling.